raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 a Push Notification subscription {{?I-D.ietf-dnssd-push}} or a Discovery Relay interface subscription {{?I-D.ietf-dnssd-mdns-relay}}.

-Whether a message is acknowledged or unacknowledged is determined only by the specification for the Primary TLV.
+Whether a message is a DSO request message or a DSO unidirectional message is determined only by the specification for the Primary TLV.
-An acknowledgment cannot be requested by including a nonzero message ID in a message the primary TLV of which is specified to be unacknowledged, nor can an acknowledgment be prevented by sending a message ID of zero in a message with a primary TLV that is specified to be acknowledged.
+An acknowledgment cannot be requested by including a nonzero message ID in a message that is required according to its primary TLV to be unidirectional.
+Nor can an acknowledgment be prevented by sending a message ID of zero in a message that is required to be a DSO request message according to its primary TLV.
 A responder that receives either such malformed message MUST treat it as a fatal error and forcibly abort the connection immediately.

-In a request or unacknowledged message the DNS Header QR bit MUST be zero (QR=0).
+In a DSO request message or DSO unidirectional message the DNS Header QR bit MUST be zero (QR=0).
-If the QR bit is not zero the message is not a request or unacknowledged message.
+If the QR bit is not zero the message is not a DSO request or DSO unidirectional message.

-In a response message the DNS Header QR bit MUST be one (QR=1).
+In a DSO response message the DNS Header QR bit MUST be one (QR=1).
 If the QR bit is not one the message is not a response message.

-In a response message (QR=1) the MESSAGE ID field MUST contain a copy of the value of the MESSAGE ID field in the request message being responded to.
+In a DSO response message (QR=1) the MESSAGE ID field MUST contain a copy of the value of the MESSAGE ID field in the DSO request message being responded to.
-In a response message (QR=1) the MESSAGE ID field MUST NOT be zero.
+In a DSO response message (QR=1) the MESSAGE ID field MUST NOT be zero.
-If a response message (QR=1) is received where the MESSAGE ID is zero this is a fatal error and the recipient MUST forcibly abort the connection immediately.
+If a DSO response message (QR=1) is received where the MESSAGE ID is zero this is a fatal error and the recipient MUST forcibly abort the connection immediately.

 The DNS Header OPCODE field holds the DSO OPCODE value ([TBA1] tentatively 6).